 Given the existing surrounding development and proximity to Cleator Moor, the development would not reasonably comprise isolated developed for the purposes of Paragraph 79 of the NPPF.'

-All of the above factor and consideration is consistent with this site, so this proposal should be considered similarly positively in accordance with advice from Copeland Borough Council Officers.
+No factors or planning guidance had changed or been adopted since this advice was provided, so this proposal should be considered similarly positively in accordance with advice from Copeland Borough Council Officers.